 Caleb Pollard, owner of Scratchtown Brewing in Ord, echoes the sentiment that customers want more than just a beer; they want an experience: “It’s being driven by the consumer, and the consumer is demanding a different product that currently isn’t available in Nebraska, especially here in Central Nebraska.”

 The newly emphasized “customer experience” is an aspect of brewing that has become ever more important as breweries proliferate throughout the United States.
-In “Through the Eyes of the Customer,” James Watson explains that wrapping the beer in an emotional experience, providing a great product, and making customers feel as if they’re part of a movement or answer to a problem are all keys to the success of a craft beer experience.
+In “” James Watson explains that wrapping the beer in an emotional experience, providing a great product, and making customers feel as if they’re part of a movement or answer to a problem are all keys to the success of a craft beer experience.
 And with the upsurge in rural brewing in Nebraska, if will be difficult for Nebraskans not to sense that their beer at the local brewery is part of something bigger: a contribution to Nebraska’s economy, manufacturing, and food and beverage industry.

 Here are a few of the local, little-guy craft breweries that are revitalizing the Nebraska beer scene these days.
 Stop in next time you’re in town, or make a day trip to head out and support Nebraska business with a cold beer—sounds like a win-win to us!

 : Founded by four Nebraska boys born and raised in-state and located on a farm in Broken Bow, it’s impossible not to see the Great Plains appeal of this home-raised brewery.
 They’re known for having 12 rotating beers in their taproom, all brewed from sandhills water and using local ingredients.
 Even the Tap Room, built with rough sawn wood, hammered copper, welded steel, and wrought iron feels like a taste of the Midwest.